Leadership

 Progress:

-This goal was achieved in 2020, when Yale Blue Green launched its Sustainability Initiative, an alumni effort helping Yale expand and strengthen its commitment to leadership in sustainability as a globally applicable decision-making framework balancing people, planet, and prosperity.
-In 2022, the Initiative supported enhanced data collection and mapping, community engagement and partnership building, and resilience and adaptation planning support.
+This goal was achieved in 2020 when Yale Blue Green launched its Sustainability Initiative, an alumni effort helping Yale strengthen its commitment to leadership in sustainability.
+In 2025, the Initiative supported research associated with sustainability benchmarking; communications and outreach; and scope 3 emissions.